 We are a Canadian percussion trio centered on a marimba-band concept.

 Sticks and Stone will bring you on a fun journey, taking you through a little of *every* style of music via the marimba (also known as the “grand piano of xylophones”) and other percussion instruments.
-Sticks and Stone finds inspiration from the percussion ensembles and solo material of university settings, from folk marimba-band traditions of Latin America and Africa, and also from bands and ensembles of every style, incorporating its own “jam” element.
-Expect to hear music you recognize on an instrument you don’t... and also to be challenged with the unfamiliar!
+Enjoy upbeat, danceable, melodic music from rich, earth-tone, marimba warmth.
+Expect to hear music you recognize from instruments you don’t... and also to be challenged with the unfamiliar!

 In April 2017, the group became a more cohesive concept when it was invited to play for the 2017 Ford World Curling Championship, the Edmonton Motor Show, and the Festival City Winds Ragtime and Riffs concert.
-Since Covid times in 2020, Sticks and Stone often chooses to perform on entirely separate instruments, sometimes including the vibraphone and other percussion.
+Since Covid times in 2020, the the group now frequently includes entirely separate percussion instruments in performance.
+Most often this sees inclusion of the vibraphone (or "metal piano"), which is more frequently found in jazz.

 The group released its debut album "Marimba Around the World" on Sept 12th, 2020.
 It has seen radio-play locally, nationally and internationally.
-Current exciting projects include Curbside Community Concerts and work towards a second album, "High Information Music for Children.
+Current exciting projects include setting up summer events, planning a series of music-video releases and work towards a second album, "High Information Music for Children".

 "Your performances at the city market this morning were awesome!
 As an international music examiner, I loved hearing you.
 My house guest is a fantastic percussionist from Indonesia and he was also very impressed.
 You play with such skill, enthusiasm and musical integrity.
 Wow!"